 Money Management Can Go Left Or Right

-In the past, we’ve learned from our mistakes and for those failures, I also blog about our successes.
+We’ve learned from our mistakes in the past, and for those failures, I also blog about our successes.

-This blog is authentic and real which you don’t find much of these days.
+This blog is authentic, which you don’t find much of these days.

 I even created a 10-step mini-budgeting series to guide anyone who wants baby steps to learn the process.